iifl-logo

 Internal control systems and their appropriateness

 Firstsource has institutionalized a system of internal controls, with documented procedures covering all corporate functions.
-Internal controls provide reasonable assurance regarding the effectiveness and efficiency of the reliability of financial controls, and compliance with applicable laws and regulations.
+Internal controls provide reasonable assurance regarding the effectiveness and efficiency of operations, the reliability of financial controls, and compliance with applicable laws and regulations.

 Cautionary statement